Elijah-05/wireframing/README.md

 - **Saves Time and Resources**
   Adjusting wireframes is faster and less costly than reworking completed designs or code.
 This reduces wasted effort later in the project.

+---

+## Wireframing in Practice
+In a real-world scenario, a team was designing a booking platform.
+During the wireframing stage, they noticed that the original layout placed the “Confirm Booking” button at the bottom of a long form, making it easy for users to overlook.

+By identifying this potential usability issue early, the team adjusted the wireframe to move the button closer to the top and added a clear progress indicator.
+This change was implemented before any coding began, preventing a frustrating user experience and avoiding costly revisions later.

+As a result, the final product was more intuitive and user-friendly, with a smooth booking process.

+**Conclusion:** Wireframing acts as a critical early checkpoint in the design process.
+It allows teams to detect and resolve usability problems before development, ensuring the product is structured, functional, and easy for users to navigate.